andrewrdavidson/PSQualityCheck/CONTRIBUTING.md

-Contributing to PSQualityCheck
+# Contributing to PSQualityCheck

 We welcome and appreciate contributions from the community.

-There are many ways to become involved with PowerShell: including filing issues, joining in design conversations and testing.
+There are many ways to become involved with PSQualityCheck including
+* filing issues
+* joining in design conversations in the [Discussions](https://github.com/andrewrdavidson/PSQualityCheck/discussions) area
+* providing testing results